MiraiMindz/PythonLessions/Code/Karllos/FundamentosI/FundamentosI_Karllos.md

 =======================================================================

-## 5.0 if else statements and match case
+## 5. If else statements and match case

 =======================================================================